Stephen Kelly (businessman)

-Stephen Paul Kelly (born 30 December 1961) is a British businessman, and the former chief executive officer of Sage Group.
+Stephen Paul Kelly (born 30 December 1961) is a British businessman, and the former Chief Executive Officer of Sage Group, and current Chief Executive Officer of Cirata (since 2023).

 Early life

 He was born in Kent, England and attended the Harvey Grammar School in Folkestone.
 Kelly received a BSc in Business Administration from the University of Bath.
-He went on to receive an honorary doctorate in Business (2016).
+He went on to receive an honorary doctorate in Business Administration in 2016.

 Career

-Kelly has 35 years' leadership experience in both the private and public sectors.
-He has held CEO positions with three UK & US public tech companies, as well as spending three years as COO of the UK Government.
+Kelly has 40 years' of leadership experience in both the private and public sectors.
+He is currently CEO of Cirata and previously has held three CEO positions with UK & US public tech companies, as well as spending three years as the first Chief Operating Officer of the UK Government.
 Under his CEO stewardship, the companies increased their combined market value by approximately $10bn.

 He started his career in Technical Support, working for the now-defunct British tech firm, ICL, for four years.
 In 1988, he joined American multinational computer technology corporation, Oracle as an executive of the European management team.
-After nine years at Oracle, he joined Californian enterprise software start-up, Chordiant which become a Fintech Unicorn at IPO on Nasdaq.
+After nine years at Oracle, he joined Californian enterprise software start-up, Chordiant which became a Fintech Unicorn at IPO on Nasdaq.
 In 2001 he became chief executive officer, replacing Sam Spadafora.
 Kelly attended and completed Stanford University Directors’ College - best in class company governance, control environment and integrity.

 He returned to the UK in 2006 to become chief executive officer of FTSE software firm Micro Focus International.
-In 2009, he announced he would step down as CEO of Micro Focus, citing personal reasons.
-Micro Focus was one of the FTSE250 best performing stocks during his tenure, rising seven-fold.
+In 2009, he announced he would step down as CEO of Micro Focus.
+Micro Focus was one of the FTSE250 best-performing stocks during his tenure, rising seven-fold.

-In 2011 he joined the UK Government, and was made chief operating officer and head of the Efficiency and Reform Group in 2012 under cabinet office minister, Francis Maude.
+In 2011 he joined the UK Government, and was made its first Chief Operating Officer and head of the Efficiency and Reform Group in 2012 under cabinet office minister, Francis Maude.
 During the coalition years, the Efficiency & Reform program delivered £50bn of savings and Stephen was commended by Margaret Hodge, chair of PAC.
 Flagship programs including the digitisation with Gov.UK won multiple awards.
 Prime Minister David Cameron hailed the Government Digital Service (GDS) as “one of the great unsung triumphs of the last parliament” in a speech (Friday 11 September 2015).
-In 2016, the UK was recognised by the UN and the world’s best digital Government.
-Kelly joined the Cabinet Office Board amongst many Government Board roles and chaired the Government’s Senior Information, Security & Risk Board.
+In 2016, the UK was recognised by the UN and the world's best digital Government.
+Kelly joined the Cabinet Office Board amongst many Government Board roles and chaired the Government's Senior Information, Security & Risk Board.